Author: Ian Britz

 Introduction

 Relationships often exist between Dimension Members in different Dimensions.
 For example, employees may belong to a particular department; some products are only sold in certain countries; or a set of accounts are only used within a particular entity.
-To prevent end-users from accidentally accessing a combination of Dimension Members that shouldn't be valid, we can define relationships using Linked Models.
+To prevent end users from accidentally accessing a combination of Dimension Members that shouldn't be valid, we can define relationships using Linked Models.

 Validation Models

-To begin, we first need a place to store the information that defines the relationship.
+We first need a place to store the information that defines the relationship.
 The standard approach is to create a Validation Model.
 A Validation Model is a regular Model that is used to map the relationships between Dimensions Members.
-Below is an example of a Validation Model which is used to map Brands to Entities.

 Tip: While you could create a separate Validation Model for every relationship, it's considered a best practice to use a single Model with Multiple Measure Groups, instead.